sailfish009/openstructure/modules/gui/doc/scene_win.rst

 The Context Menu of the Scene Window is context sensitive.
 So, dependent on what is selected in the :class:`SceneWin` the context menu changes.

-Context menu of an entity
+Context menu of an entity:
   .. image:: images/100614_entity_context_menu.png

-Context menu of an entity view
+Context menu of an entity view:
   .. image:: images/100614_context_menu_view.png

 It is possible to extend the Context Menu from python, by creating a QAction and